 The round was completed in heatwave conditions, in stark contrast to the rain and wind of Joss Naylor’s previous records and attempts.
-Bill Smith recounted that Naylor thrived in conditions such as this.
+Joss is said to have thrived in conditions in such conditions.

-In contrast with his two previous records, he chose to start in Keswick.
-This meant he began with a significantly expanded leg one, involving five new northern fells.
+In a chance to his previous records, he chose to start in Keswick.
+This meant he began with the significantly expanded leg one, involving five new northern fells.

 The Helvellyn ridge was next.
 Joss suffered from cramp at Dollywaggon Pike, but it was fixed quickly with nourishment from a support party stationed at Grisedale Tarn.
 At Dunmail, he was witnessed by a BBC Radio 4 reporter, who later wrote an article on the record.

-After the Langdale Pikes, in change to tradition, Naylor did not drop into Langdale, missing out on the opportunity for refreshment.
+After the Langdale Pikes, for the first time since Bob Graham in 1932, Naylor did not drop into Langdale and on to Pike O' Blisco.
 Instead, he took the Bob Graham line from Pike O’ Stickle to Rossett Pike and Bowfell.
 In doing, so he added Rossett Pike to the record.
 This and Fairfield’s inclusion meant the Fell Record now included all the original Bob Graham peaks.

 After a seven-minute break at the top of Rossett Ghyll, he headed up Bowfell.
 At 7pm, Naylor was ascending Great End, his 42nd summit, 12 hours in.
 He gained Scafell by Broad Stand.

-On the ascent to Dale Head, he apparently dropped into a walk on a few occasions!
-‘Leg five’ to Newlands Hause was completed in just in one hour 17 minutes.
+On the ascent to Dale Head, Joss apparently dropped into a walk on a few occasions, but leg five to Newlands Hause was still completed in just in one hour 17 minutes.